 Make money for scrap metal that you just have lying around.

 Sounds awesome, right?
-I’m sharing everything you need to know to get cash for scrap metal at a scrap yard near you.
+I’m sharing everything you need to know to get cash for scrap metal at a scrap yard, salvage yard, near you.

 - 1 How Can I Find A Scrap Yard Near Me?